Tekali7/Costly/TESTS.md

 ## Test Admin Panel
+The admin panel didn't  get a lot of attention during this project because it makes only little sense to apply role-based login or there to be a lot more restricted content for the superuser, because it is only a single user app.
 | **Test** | **Expected Outcome** | **Result** |
 |---|---|---|
 | Log in as an admin/superuser | Successfully access/display the Django admin panel. | &#10004; |